o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-pc.md

 ---
-linkTitle: Project Export CLI
+linkTitle: Project Export for Windows and Linux
-title: Project Export CLI Tool
+title: Project Export for Windows and Linux
-description: Learn how to use the Project Export CLI to automate preparing your project for release.
+description: Learn how to use the Project Export functionality to automate preparing your project for release.
 toc: true
 weight: 400
 ---
-The export-project CLI command is used to automatically package game code and assets for a release.

-{{< note >}}
-If you wish to learn how to prepare projects manually for Windows, please consult the page [Creating a Project Game Release Layout for Windows.](/docs/user-guide/packaging/windows-release-builds)
-{{< /note >}}

 ## Prerequisites
-To make best use of the `export-project` command, it is recommended to have a project with at least one starting scene, and all necessary seedlist files prepared.
+To make best use of the export button in the Project Manager, or the `export-project` CLI command, it is recommended to have a project with at least one starting scene, and all necessary seedlist files prepared.
 AssetProcessor Registry file settings may need to be tweaked.
 To learn how to set this up, please consult the following page: [Creating a Project Game Release Layout for Windows, section: Set the Starting Level](../windows-release-builds/#set-the-starting-level).

 To learn more about the AssetBundler and Seed Files, please visit the [overview page on the AssetBundler tool](https://docs.o3de.org/docs/user-guide/packaging/asset-bundler/overview/).

+{{< note >}}
+If you wish to learn how to prepare projects manually for Windows, please consult the page [Creating a Project Game Release Layout for Windows.](/docs/user-guide/packaging/windows-release-builds)
+{{< /note >}}
+## Using Project Manager

+### Getting Started
+Using the export feature in Project Manager is similar to building projects, in that it only takes a single action to kick off the export process.
+Click the dropdown for your desired project card to see the export options listed below.

+{{< image-width "/images/user-guide/packaging/project-export-pc/export-button-dropdown.png" "400">}}

+The Export Launcher option shows a sub-menu of platforms to run the export process for.
+The top-most option always matches the operating system of your development machine.
+If developing on Windows, the platform will be Windows, otherwise it will be Linux.

+{{< image-width "/images/user-guide/packaging/project-export-pc/export-button-platform-submenu.png" "400">}}

+Upon clicking one of the platform options, the export process will begin.
+A confirmation popup will ask if you wish to proceed, and remind you to check the export settings if you have not already.

+{{< image-width "/images/user-guide/packaging/project-export-pc/export-button-confirmation.png" "400">}}

+Once you have confirmed you are ready to proceed, the Project Manager will begin exporting your project.
+If you picked the Windows/Linux platform, it will create a PC based game launcher based on the export settings.
+The final output will be located in directory specified by the "Output Path" setting in the [export settings panel](#export-settings-panel).

+{{< image-width "/images/user-guide/packaging/project-export-pc/export-card-running.png" "200">}}

+### Export Settings Panel

+To access the Export Settings Panel, simply click the "Open Export Settings..." button in the dropdown shown in the previous section.
+Upon clicking it, you should see the following form.

+{{< image-width "/images/user-guide/packaging/project-export-pc/export-settings-pc.png" "400">}}

+The panel is divided into two main sections.
+The top half of the panel contains settings that are common across all supported platforms for O3DE.
+The bottom half contains platform specific settings separated by tabs.
+In this guide we will focus on the "Windows" tab (note: this tab will be appropriately named "Linux" if you are developing from a Linux distro).

+To learn more about each setting, you can hover the mouse over the text label of each setting to get a tooltip description.
+Alternatively, you can consult [this CLI parameter table](#usage) to see the parameters that the Export settings are based on.

+## Using CLI
+The `export-project` CLI command is used to automatically package game code and assets for a release.

-## Getting Started
+### Getting Started with CLI and Scripts
 To use the `export-project` command correctly, it is important to first understand how it works at a high level.

 The command operates in 2 stages:
 1. Script Loading
 2. Script Running

-### Script Loading
+#### Script Loading
 Before the export process can begin, the export-project command does the following pre-processing steps:
 * Parse and validate initial set of arguments, and filters arguments to be processed by desired export script
 * Load the export script as a python module